 Dataframes do not always come pre-formatted as we would like them.
 Consequently, it is often necessary to add additional columns of data to an existing dataframe.
 When this happens, R makes it very easy to execute.
-It even offers more than one way of formatting your code.
+It even offers more than one way of formatting your data manipulation code.

 Why Would You Add Columns?

-Why would you need to know how to add a new column in R?
+Why would you need to know how to add a new column for data analysis in R?
 There are numerous reasons why you would add columns to an existing dataframe.
 The ability to add columns gives you the flexibility to format the data, that otherwise would not exist.
 Without this flexibility, the data format cannot adapt to different situations.

-One reason to add column to dataframe in r is to add data that you calculate based on the existing data set.
+One reason to add column to a dataframe in r is to add data that you calculate based on the existing data set.
 Another reason would be to add supplementary data from another source.
 When embedding data in an article, you may also need to add row labels.
-These are just three examples of the many reasons you may want to add a new column.
+These are just three examples of the many reasons you may want to add new column.

 Adding and removing columns maximizes your flexibility on how you can use data.
-This feature allows you to adjust the data frame to any arrangement you want, providing almost unlimited flexibility and the way data is displayed.
+This feature allows you to adjust the existing data frame to any arrangement you want, providing almost unlimited flexibility and the way data is displayed.

 How To Add A Column